Ikhattar/Assignment-2/README.md

 ## Instructions
 ##### Guideline 6: Lead off each action step with a verb

-Below is a detailed, **step-by-step** guide on how I built and published my resume site.
+Below is a detailed, **step-by-step** guide on how I built and published my resume on GitHub.

 ### Step 1:
   * Open your resume `resume.md`